 Easy to Prepare

-After cutting the squash in half, scoop out the seeds and pulp.
+After cutting the squash in half, scoop out the seeds and discard.
+Brush each half with 1 tsp of olive oil, and season with salt and pepper.

-Place the squash cut side down on a baking sheet (no need to grease the pan or add water) and bake for 30 minutes (this will yield an “al dente” texture – cook longer if you want it softer).
+Place the squash cut side down on a baking sheet (no need to grease the parchment or add water) and bake for 40-45 minutes or until squash can be easily pierced with a fork.